-Business owners tend to insure the physical assets of their companies against losses and damages; however, they fail to consider the consequences that accompany any of the damages and losses that they have insured.
+Business owners tend to insure the physical Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More of their companies against losses and damages; however, they fail to consider the consequences that accompany any of the damages and losses that they have insured.
 Such consequences could include income losses.

 If your office is damaged by a fire or a flood, your business will have to stop all functions until the repairs take place.
 In that period of time the company will not be generating any revenue and hence, will be unable to provide income to its workers.

-To avoid such cases it is best to make sure that your business portfolio does include a business interruption policy.
+To avoid such cases it is best to make sure that your business portfolio does include a business interruption The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
 This allows the company to stay afloat during the times of loss of income and additional expenses of running the business, like renting a new office space temporarily.
 Additionally, it covers expenses that should be paid during the normal operation of your business, like electricity and rent.

 Overlooking the fine print

 Waiting till the last moment to ensure that your insurance covers all the aspects of your business will do you no good.
-Most of the conditions and terms of your policy can be lost in the fine print that people often skim, or completely ignore.
+Most of the conditions and terms of your The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More can be lost in the fine print that people often skim, or completely ignore.